 Solutions to Fix Straw-Like Hair

-• Boost Hair Moisture content – This is vital.
-Maintaining and restoring hair moisture can minimize the intensity of straw hair.
+- Boost Hair Moisture – Maintaining and restoring hair moisture is crucial to minimizing the intensity of straw-like hair.

 1. Feughelman, M., Natural protein fibers.
 J. Appl.
 Polym.
 Sci.
 2002, 83 (3), 489-507.

 2. Wolfram, L. J., Human hair: A unique physicochemical composite.
 J. Am.
 Acad.
 Dermatol.
 2003, 48 (6, Supplement 1), S106-S114.

 3. Schueller, R.; Romanowski, P., Conditioning Agents for Hair and Skin.
 Taylor & Francis: 1999.

 4. Robbins, C., Chemical aspects of bleaching human hair.
 J. Soc.
 Cosmet.
 Chem.
 1971, 22 (6), 339-348.